 Maybe I’m a little OCD, or just crazy, but before a babysitter is scheduled to come over I usually spend 1-2 days cleaning (even if they are only helping out for an hour).
-One of my biggest fears is that someone will find my house messy or stinky (remember, I have a lot of pets).
+One of my biggest fears is that someone will find my house a mess.
 I also just like to leave a clean canvas so that the sitter can really play anywhere, and do anything, that she and the kids want to do.

 But thankfully I have Scott!
 In a nice and encouraging way he stops me from backing out of everything.
 He too knows that if I can just get to our destination, I will be ok.
 And once I get that confirmation text from my sitter that everyone is happy at home, I can relax and enjoy the moment.